sarveshveer12345-maker/Retail-Sales-Analysis-Excel/README.md

 - dataset_preview.png - Screenshot showing a preview of the dataset used in the analysis.

-- sales_dashboard.png - Screenshot of the final retail sales dashboard created in Excel.
+- sales_dashboard.png - Screenshot of the final Excel dashboard visualizing retail sales performance.

 ---